tgirke/rcf/alerts.md

 1. Four weeks advance notice
 2. Followed by weekly reminders
 3. Final reminder the day before the outage

+## Twitter feed

+For the most current information on short-term exceptions of the cluster please consult the [HPCC Twitter site](https://twitter.com/UCR_HPCC).
+Also see the Tweets window at the bottom of this and other pages of the HPCC website.
+Additional information and updates on exceptions may be posted here.

 ## Team collaborations with Slack